Britain in the 1950s: archive photos show what UK homes really looked like

 The 1950s also saw a push towards suburbia, with the development of new towns in the south east of England such as Hemel Hempstead, Harlow and Crawley.

 Constructed on land beyond the newly established 'green belt', a designated area of protected countryside encircling London to prevent urban sprawl, these urban centres were part of the 1945 New Towns Commission initiated by the Attlee Government.
-The program aimed to rehouse up to 500,000 people from overcrowded inner London.
+The programme aimed to rehouse up to 500,000 people from overcrowded inner London.

 In 1952, the Town Development Act expanded upon the original Commission’s work, granting further powers to grow these towns and accommodate even more residents.